Inglewood, California: Open Studios

 The annual Open Studios event features "drawing, painting, photography and more", organized by a volunteer group of artists with support by the Inglewood Cultural Arts, Inc. (ICA) organization.
 The first year of the event saw six artists featured, but at the November 2011 event "more than 30" were expected, said Renee Fox, gallery director at the Beacon Arts Building on North La Brea Avenue.
 The structure has been turned into 14 artists' studios, with 16 more to be added by the end of 2011.
 A nearby former auto showroom has also been turned over to artists.

 Sports

 Professional sports

 Inglewood is home to the Los Angeles Rams and Los Angeles Chargers of the National Football League who play at SoFi Stadium.
-The stadium hosted Super Bowl LVI in 2022.
-The Los Angeles Lakers and Los Angeles Kings played their home games at Kia Forum until the completion of Crypto.com Arena in Downtown Los Angeles.
+The stadium hosted Super Bowl LVI in 2022, and will host Super Bowl LXI in 2027.
+The Los Angeles Lakers and Los Angeles Kings played their home games at Kia Forum from 1967 to 1999, until the completion of Crypto.com Arena in Downtown Los Angeles.